 The kit for our small van is just under $5000.
 Though everyone’s budget is unique and everyone’s idea of what is affordable is relative, this van conversion kit is hard to beat price-wise.
 A quick internet search will bring up lots of companies who will help you build out your van but very few are able to deliver something under $5000.

 We like to buy things that are made well and then we use the hell out of ’em.
 This conversion kit is no different.
 We lived out of the van for a good portion of the year.
 Four months was our longest stretch in it without a break.
-And it stood the test of time.
+And, for the most part, it has stood the test of time.
 The floor had lots of foot traffic, the kitchen boxes got lots of use opening and closing for three meals a day and the bed was made many, many times.
-(We would make the bed each night and break it down each day so that the space within the van was usable.)
+(We make the bed each night and break it down each day so that the space within the van is usable.)
 In the beginning we were super careful with everything but then after a while, like a lot of people, we just kind of got used to it and forgot to be as gentle.
 It wasn’t necessary.
 The kit is durable and can stand up to any adventure you throw at it.

 Unlike other van builds-outs and customizations, this kit comes out.
 We’ve been toying with the idea of upgrading our van to a standup Ram Promaster with a 136″ wheelbase.
 (More about that whole thought process can be found here.)
 During that journey we considered selling our van.
 We found ourselves thankful that we could sell the van “as is” with the Wayfarer kit in it as well as without the kit.
 Numerous people have e-mailed us inquiring about our used kit and we’ve also had a good number of inquiries about those looking to buy the van both with and without the kit.
 As my dad has always said, “It’s good to have options.”

 Both of us can be a little nerdy when it comes to design.
 We were pretty sure that the Wayfarer kit made sense to us but we weren’t 100 percent sure.
-After a year in this setup, we’re happy to report back that there’s very little we would change.
 Ian has done a great job working out the small details that make this a great kit.
 It’s the small things we appreciate the most: a place for the water, a place for the stove, shelving that is adjustable in the kitchen boxes, a bed that folds up, etc.

 Things We Wish the Wayfarer Kit Offered